 \end{enumerate}

-In the digital-marketing example, these correspond to an LLM’s ability to (1) compare two ad creatives and predict which will perform better \citep{calderon2025alternative}, (2) examine past performance data and derive guidelines for effective ads in context \citep{jiang2024many, ferber2024context}, (3) propose prompt improvements based on those guidelines \citep{textgrad, li2025test}, and (4) apply prompt improvements to get the new prompt.
+These four operators map directly onto well-documented LLM capabilities in the prompt-optimization and evaluative-feedback literature.
+The \textsc{PairwiseJudge} operator aligns with the growing use of LLMs as reliable comparison judges for creative and reasoning tasks \citep{shi2024judging, calderon2025alternative}.
+The \textsc{MetaReflect} operator captures reflection-based prompt-improvement methods that distill past outcomes into actionable guidelines (e.g., in the ad optimization case, it could suggest that “social settings outperform isolated product shots") \citep{jiang2024many, ferber2024context, wang2025maestro}.
+The \textsc{TextualGradient} operator corresponds to LLM-driven proposals for targeted, locally improving edits (e.g., “make the lighting warmer and emphasize people enjoying the product”), as formalized in \citet{textgrad} and applied across domains such as scientific reasoning and code refinement \citep{li2025test}.
+Finally, the \textsc{Apply} operator reflects standard LLM-based prompt editing widely used in prompt engineering \citep{zhou2022large, khattab2023dspy}.
+Together, these capabilities make an LLM critic a natural, practically grounded component for enabling BO-style search over prompt space.

-\subsection{Best-of-N gradient}
+\subsection{\textsc{Best-of-N} gradient}

-The notion of a Best-of-$N$ gradient builds on the widely used Best-of-$N$ strategy for test-time alignment, where an LLM trades additional inference-time (test-time) compute for higher-quality outputs by sampling multiple candidate generations and then selecting the one that appears most aligned with a downstream objective \citep{snell2024scaling, beirami2024theoretical}.
-In the standard Best-of-$N$ strategy for prompting, an LLM generates $N$ candidate prompts, a generation model produces $N$ candidate outcomes, and a reward model selects the highest-scoring one.
-While effective for choosing a single output, our goal is to improve the \textit{prompt} itself to ensure sustained performance improvement.
-To achieve this, we introduce the concept of the \textit{Best-of-N Gradient}.
-Instead of sampling $N$ candidate prompts directly, we sample $N$ distinct \textit{textual gradients} (directions of improvement).
-By applying these $N$ textual edits to the current prompt and selecting the LLM-as-a-judge-predicted most promising candidate solution (Best-of-N), we aim to identify the textual gradient direction for the implicit acquisition function.
-The procedure operates as follows:
+The notion of a \textsc{Best-of-N} gradient builds on the widely used \textsc{Best-of-N} strategy for test-time alignment, where an LLM trades additional inference-time compute for higher-quality outputs by sampling multiple candidates and then selecting the one that appears most aligned with a downstream objective \citep{snell2024scaling, beirami2024theoretical}.
+In standard \textsc{Best-of-N} prompting, an LLM generates $N$ candidate prompts, a generation model produces $N$ candidate outcomes, and a reward model selects the highest-scoring one.
+While effective for choosing a single output, our goal here is to improve the \emph{prompt} itself.
+To accomplish this, we introduce the concept of \emph{\textsc{Best-of-N} gradient}.
+Rather than sampling $N$ full prompts, we sample $N$ distinct \emph{textual gradients}, apply them to the current prompt, and then select the candidate whose predicted outcome is judged most promising.
+This selection defines a localized “direction of improvement” in prompt space, and can be viewed as an {\it acquisition function}.